Novelty (1863 ship)

-Novelty was a barque-rigged iron paddle steamer, built at Sydney in 1863.
+Novelty was a barque-rigged iron paddle steamer, built at Sydney in 1863 by P.N.
+Russell and Company.
+After being outfitted in Auckland, the vessel operated primarily on routes between New Zealand and Australia, and also made voyages to San Francisco and Tahiti, carrying passengers and cargo.
+It additionally served as a military troop transport.
+During its service, Novelty was involved in several notable incidents, including running aground near North Head in 1864 and again off Sumner in 1866.
+The vessel was wrecked off Quail Island, Lyttelton Harbour, in 1887, and no known remains survive.

 Construction and launch

 Novelty was launched in 1863 by P.N.
 Russell and Company, the Sydney foundry owned and operated by the Australian engineer Peter Nicol Russell.
 Its length was 82.5 ft, beam 15.5 ft, depth 5.3 ft, weight 376 tons.
 After being delivered to New Zealand, Novelty was outfitted and furnished in Auckland, where there was a launching ceremony on 1 February 1863.
 The New Zealander newspaper described Novelty in its report of the launching ceremony:From truck to deck, all is clean, well set up, and ship shape' her masts well placed and stayed; and her rigging sweated down until her shrouds stand out like so many bars of iron;-in fact, the greater proportion of her stays are so, being of iron wire rope.
 She is fitted with double topsail yards...

 She has a top-gallant forecastle, and raised quarter-deck; with an officer's house and cabin staircase...

 The saloon is a very chaste apartment, of great length and height with remo styles and mouldings, with open iron scroll work for ventilation. which gives a graceful and airy appearance.
 The births are roomy and well planned. [sic] Novelty was owned by a Mr T Henderson, its agents were Henderson & Macfarlane, Auckland, and its master from the time of launching was a Captain Austin.